randall-coding/metabase-acorn/README.md

 Go to your acorn Metabase URL.
 Then follow these steps:

-1. Visit the web endpoint for your Acorn Metabase server.
-You'll see Metabase's "Getting Started" page.
+1. You should first see Metabase's "Getting Started" page.

 ![metabse_start](https://github.com/randall-coding/metabase-acorn/assets/39175191/2813aceb-cadf-4f6c-81d2-e80bf370f855)